amountcastlej/Pickleball/README.md

 ➡️ Built a responsive full stack web application using Python, Flask, and MySQL Workbench Database for code structure and leveraged the reliability and security of AWS to deploy applications

-➡️ Implemented TomTom Maps API to locate pickleball court locations
+➡️ Implemented TomTom Maps API to locate pickleball court locations and improved the user experience by providing a dashboard for upcoming events.

 ➡️ Designed end-to-end application including creating of a high fidelity wireframe using Balsamiq and wrote modular readable and well documented code via Github to enable easy maintenance and continuous integration of web designs